 Most all children at Sandhill Center have had significant struggles in the academic environment.
 Some get to the point that they absolutely refuse to attend school and will do anything and everything to prevent attending school.
 For many of our children, school has not been a positive experience.
 They may have been seen as behavior problems, labeled lazy for not completing work, or feel like failures for not being able to keep up with other children.
 Del Rio Academy, the onsite school for Sandhill, provides a warm, non-threatening environment.
 The close coordination with the residential environment allows the treatment to seamlessly translate to the school day as well.
 Additionally, each child’s academic program is individualized, enabling remediation and support where necessary while building on strengths.

 Lying, Manipulating, Controlling Behaviors

-By the time parents decide that residential treatment is necessary for their child, they will have faced some significant challenges in the form of what we call “control strategies” These are maladaptive behaviors that children often develop to maintain control of their world.
-They can be in the form of lying, manipulation, stealing, tantrums, or any of a number of actions to attempt to get what they want or attempt to avoid consequences for their actions.
+By the time parents decide that residential treatment is necessary for their child, they will have faced some significant challenges in the form of what we call (control strategies).
+These are maladaptive behaviors that children often develop to maintain control of their world.
+These behaviors can present as lying, manipulation, stealing, tantrums, or any of a number of actions to attempt to get what they want or attempt to avoid consequences for their actions.
 To an extent, these control strategies have worked in the past, and so they persist in employing these negative behaviors.
 Challenging these control strategies, and helping children develop healthy behaviors to manage their world is an important part of the treatment at Sandhill Center.